cometbft/cometbft/docs/rfc/rfc-101-p2p-bad-peers-checktx.md

   - [Unknown message type](https://github.com/cometbft/cometbft/blob/main/mempool/reactor.go#L119)

 However, disconnecting from a peer is not the same as banning the peer.
-The p2p layer will close the connecton but the peer can reconnect without any penalty, and if the peer it is connecting to is configured to be its persistent peer, a reconnect will be initiated from the node.
+The p2p layer will close the connection but the peer can reconnect without any penalty, and if the peer it is connecting to is configured to be its persistent peer, a reconnect will be initiated from the node.